 If you will administer medication by inhalation, you must also receive at least 10 clock hours of training in the administration of medical by inhalation.

-Training in the above must include instruction and demonstration in:
+All this training must include instruction and demonstration in:

 - Anatomy and physiology pertinent to the procedures